jackgisby/covid-longitudinal-multi-omics/data/preprocessing_scripts/README.md

 # Data processing steps

-The raw RNA sequencing data is available from the European Phenome-Genome Archive: XX.
-These reads were processed using the nf-core RNA-seq v3.2 pipeline, as described in the corresponding publication: XX.
-Finally, htseq-count was used to genrate a raw counts matrix.
+We intend to deposit the raw RNA sequencing data in the European Phenome-Genome Archive.
+These reads were processed using the nf-core RNA-seq v3.2 pipeline, as described in our preprint: https://doi.org/10.1101/2022.04.29.22274267.
+Finally, htseq-count was used to generate a raw counts matrix.
 The script used to do this can be found in this repository `data/preprocessing_scripts/run_htseq`.
 This script was run on the Imperial High Performance Computing cluster.
 The resulting file is available in this manuscript: `data/htseq_counts.csv`.

-The proteomics data is available via Mendeley Data: XX.
+The proteomics data is available via Zenodo: https://doi.org/10.5281/zenodo.6497251.
 The original normalised data was received from SomaLogic as a .adat file.
 We converted these data from a .adat file to three .csv files (`sample_technical_meta.csv`, `feature_meta.csv` and `soma_abundance.csv`) using the script in `data/preprocessing_scripts/load_soma_from_adat.R`.

 # Normalising the data